 - Caramel sauce

-- Powdered sugar pulbos na asukal
+- Powdered sugar asukal

 Instructions

 - Begin by preparing your ingredients.
 Peel the saba bananas (saging na saba) and cut each one lengthwise into two halves.
 The bananas should be ripe but still firm (hinog pero matigas pa) to hold their shape.
-Pat the sweetened jackfruit strips (minatamis na langka) dry to prevent oil splatter during frying.
+Pat the sweetened jackfruit strips dry to prevent oil splatter during frying.

 - Set up your rolling station with spring roll wrappers (balat ng lumpia), prepared bananas, jackfruit strips, and granulated sugar (asukal).
 Keep the wrappers covered with a damp cloth (basang tela) to prevent them from drying out.